uc-r/Intro-R/docs/Case Study/02-case_study-exercises.md

 The following 6 exercises are based on concepts covered over the last two days.
-They can be answered using the transactions.csv, products.csv, and households.csv data sets.
+They can be answered using the transactions.csv, products.csv, and households.csv data sets in your data folder (not from the `completejourney` package).
 Start by loading the `tidyverse` and importing the three .csv data sets.

 ``` r